michaelagbiaowei/wordpress-continuous-integration-and-deployment/README.md

-This repository contains the code for a CI/CD pipeline that deploys a WordPress application.
+To learn more about how to use the pipeline, please see the README file.This repository contains the code for a CI/CD pipeline that deploys a WordPress application.
 The pipeline uses GitHub Actions to automate the following steps:

 - Checkout the code from the repository.
 - Install dependencies.